FoinixFinance/Foinix/docs/faq.rst

 Which rewards get compounded?
 ================================================

-Currently, all the farms get compounded except for the BUNNY Staking farm and the BUNNY/BNB farm.
+Currently, all the farms get compounded except for the FOINIX Staking farm and the FOINIX/BNB farm.

-When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in BUNNY.
+When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in FOINIX.

 What is the Fee Structure?
 ================================================